djro/screenlockmouselock/README.md

 If you have a mouse plugged into the coded usb port, the script will keep mouse movements from waking the monitor when the screen is locked.

 1. To find which port your mouse is plugged into, run: xinput -list.
-Update the id in the bash script (update xinput set-prop 11) to your id
+Update the id in screenlockmouselock.sh (update xinput set-prop 11) to your id

 2. Make sure to give script executable permissions (chmod +x screenlockmouselock.sh)